DiamondLightSource/dls-pmac-control/README.md

 # dls_pmac_control

-The dls_pmaccontrol package is a python application which provides a GUI front end to control the DeltaTau PMAC, Power PMAC and Geobrick motor control systems.
+The dls_pmac_control package is a python application which provides a GUI front end to control the DeltaTau PMAC, Power PMAC and Geobrick motor control systems.

 Source          | <https://github.com/DiamondLightSource/dls-pmac-control>